JohnTelford/mkdocs/docs/index.md

 ### What is Iterative Website Development

 >It is a way of creating websites using web development disciplines and technologies to reduce website lifetime cost.
-Web sites software development is a process that requires teamwork and cooperation.
+Web sites  development is a process that requires teamwork and cooperation.

 >Team members independently or collaborative iterate and test new functionality, and remediate defects of the website under development or deployed, lowering   lifetime costs
 >